Understanding How to Pay Off Your Mortgage Faster in Tacoma

 They weren’t lazy — they were following rules designed by banks.

 Once they learned to flip the order, timing, and direction of their dollars, everything changed.
+Some paid off their homes 20 years early.

 Others found an extra $1,000 a month they didn’t realize they were spending.